biopragmatics/oquat/docs/unknowns/source/mp.md

 </details>

-## `KOMP` (1)
+## `KOMP`

+There are 1 usages of `KOMP` in `mp`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20KOMP)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20KOMP).

 | curie           |   usages | nodes                                                                                                                                                                                                                                                                                            |
 |-----------------|----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | KOMP:abby-jones |        5 | [MP:0020958](http://purl.obolibrary.org/obo/MP_0020958), [MP:0020961](http://purl.obolibrary.org/obo/MP_0020961), [MP:0020974](http://purl.obolibrary.org/obo/MP_0020974), [MP:0020975](http://purl.obolibrary.org/obo/MP_0020975), [MP:0020978](http://purl.obolibrary.org/obo/MP_0020978), ... |

-## `KSU` (1)
+## `KSU`

+There are 1 usages of `KSU` in `mp`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20KSU)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20KSU).

 | curie         |   usages | nodes                                                   |
 |---------------|----------|---------------------------------------------------------|
 | KSU:jbengtson |        1 | [MP:0001186](http://purl.obolibrary.org/obo/MP_0001186) |

-## `MIG` (1)
+## `MIG`

+There are 1 usages of `MIG` in `mp`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20MIG)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20MIG).

 | curie    |   usages | nodes                                                   |
 |----------|----------|---------------------------------------------------------|
 | MIG:anna |        1 | [MP:0013261](http://purl.obolibrary.org/obo/MP_0013261) |

-## `MPD` (3)
+## `MPD`

+There are 3 usages of `MPD` in `mp`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20MPD)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20MPD).

 | curie                      |   usages | nodes                                                                                                                                                                                                                                                                                            |
 |----------------------------|----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|